brownk96/french_101/source/placeToVisit.rst

 There are several places that you will want to visit when or if you go to France.

-The top Three Places to Visit:
+The top Four Places to Visit:
 ------------------------------

 * The Eiffel Tower, Paris - The Eiffel Tower, built in 1887 - 1889 by Gustave Eiffel,